Market Review: NYSE Ends Lower, Bond Rates Provide Support – Latest Market News

 Overall, operators played it safe on Thursday, awaiting the publication of the American employment report for September on Friday.

 After the figure from the ADP firm, which reported on Wednesday 89,000 job creations in the private sector, much less than the 150,000 anticipated, investors are preparing for a decline.
-“If it showed signs of weakening of the labor market, it would be positive and could support stocks,” announces Peter Cardillo.
+“If it showed signs of weakening of the labor market, it would be positive and might support stocks,” announces Peter Cardillo.

 “Rivian continues to gobble up cash at an alarming rate and is still very far from profitability,” CFRA analyst Garrett Nelson wrote in a note.